jh-wong1/jh-wong1.github.io/_posts/2023-05-24-AI images classification.md

 The next task is to classify AI generated image compare to real image.
 As the quality of AI-generated images has rapidly increased, leading to concerns of authenticity and trustworthiness.
 Therefore this task is to attempt using computer vision to differentiate between the two types of images.

-The task can be found in [here](https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images) and further information in [here](https://arxiv.org/abs/2303.14126).
+The task can be found in [Kaggle](https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images) and further information in [the paper](https://arxiv.org/abs/2303.14126).

 I have attempted this problem with trying three different models of Convolutional Neural Network (CNN) and compare their result.
 The models I used are: